There’s no question that kids love all things video games, but are esports good for kids?

 Yes, the best of the best esports teams practice and develop complementary skill sets dedicated to maximizing each player’s potential.
 Though individual esports is definitely out there, the team element is not to be overlooked or underestimated.

 Educators around the country are starting to take notice of the collaborative potential of gaming.
-Plus, kids can build leadership skills and learn sportsmanship outside the traditional setting of a court, track, or field, and reap the benefits in an area of authentic interest to them.
+Plus, kids can look at it as a leadership activity and learn sportsmanship outside the traditional setting of a court, track, or field, and reap the benefits in an area of authentic interest to them.

 College scholarship opportunities